IgniteUI/indigo-design-docfx/en/components/grid.md

 ## Cell Type

-In Figma the Grid Header Cell supports six different types: **Numeric** for metric values, **Text,Date,Bool** for the respective data types, **Row Selection** that is used for the first column when selection of multiple rows is desired, **Group By** - used to expand and collapse grouped data rows, **Row Filter Empty** and **Row Filter Filled**, when the user can activate specific filtering options, related to the content inside the body cells.
-In Sketch, the Grid Header Cell provides the same types, in a form of overrides.
+In Figma the Grid Header Cell supports six different types: **Numeric** for metric values, **Text,Date,Bool** for the respective data types, **Row Selection** that is used for the first column, when selection of multiple rows is desired, **Group By** - used to expand and collapse grouped data rows, **Row Filter Empty** and **Row Filter Filled**, when the user can activate specific filtering options, related to the content inside the body cells.
+In Sketch, the Grid Header Cell provides the same types, which is achieve with ~Symbol Overrides.
 In Adobe XD the types are three: a standard one for **Data**, **Row Selection**, and **Group By**, with the standard one supporting choice between **Numeric** values and **Text,Date,Bool** via `Component States`.

 <img class="responsive-img" src="../images/grid_cell_header_number.png" srcset="../images/grid_cell_header_number@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_header_text.png" srcset="../images/grid_cell_header_text@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_header_checkbox.png" srcset="../images/grid_cell_header_checkbox@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_header_groupby.png" srcset="../images/grid_cell_header_groupby@2x.png 2x" />

-The Grid Body Cell provides presets for the same generic types of data like the Header Cell with an additional icon type to visualize simple graphics and spacer type, used so the body cell can be left empty.
+The Grid Body Cell provides presets for the same generic types of data like the Header Cell with an additional icon type to visualize simple graphics and spacer type, used to display an empty body cell.

 <img class="responsive-img" src="../images/grid_cell_body_number.png" srcset="../images/grid_cell_body_number@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_body_text.png" srcset="../images/grid_cell_body_text@2x.png 2x" />